New Volkswagen Golf R Estate spied

 The next VW Golf R Estate has been spotted testing with some creative disguise applied

-The Volkswagen Golf R Estate has become something of a modern cult classic for young families looking for a do-it-all performance load-lugger without the six-figure price tag of an Audi RS6 Avant.
+Volkswagen has been spotted putting the final touches on its forthcoming Mk8 Golf R Estate, which will join the hatchback later this year.
+The Golf R estate has become something of a modern cult classic for young families looking for a do-it-all performance load-lugger without the six-figure price tag of an Audi RS6 Avant.
 Its classless image, impressive performance and interior space have been a winning combination, appealing to enough customers to make it a popular and profitable model in the range.

-In those cars VW has fitted its latest evo4 iteration of the EA888 turbocharged four-cylinder engine, which produces 315bhp and 310lb ft of torque.
-We suspect power will then be sent via a seven-speed dual-clutch transmission to a revised 4Motion all-wheel-drive system with a torque-vectoring rear differential.
+It'll also feature the latest evo4 iteration of the EA888 turbocharged four-cylinder engine, which produces 316bhp and 310lb ft of torque.
+We drive will then be sent via a seven-speed dual-clutch transmission to a 4Motion all-wheel-drive system.

 The rest of the package will be typical of the standard Golf 8, so expect impressive refinement, the new tech-forward interior with its endless digital interfaces, and impressive build quality.
-The Golf Estate and Golf R models will both be revealed this autumn, with the R Estate to follow some time after.
+The Golf R Estate is expected to be revealed later this summer, finally completing the performance Golf range, and joining VW's expansive selection of R models including the Arteon R and Tiguan R.